-Mercy Corps is expected to begin a new program to enhance food and nutrition security, reduce future humanitarian caseload and improve the resilience of communities to recurrent shocks in the Karnali Province in Nepal, on or around October 1, 2020.
-The program will be a Multi-Year Emergency Food Security Activity funded by USAID's Bureau for Humanitarian Affairs, and implemented in 6 districts (Mugu, Jumla, Kalikot, Surkhet, Achham, and Dailekh, with cluster hubs in Surkhet and Jumla) in the Karnali River Basin area.
-The new program, called “Building Hope Along the Karnali River Basin (Bhakari)”, is somewhat built upon many of the successes of the Nepal team’s previous Food for Peace program which ended in January 2020, the PAHAL program, but with some new districts and a much heavier emphasis on emergency response.
+Mercy Corps is implementing the BHAKARI program to enhance food and nutrition security, reduce future humanitarian caseload and improve the resilience of communities to recurrent shocks in the Karnali River Basin in Nepal.
+The program is a three-year, $15M Multi-Year Emergency Food Security Activity funded by USAID\'s Bureau for Humanitarian Assistance and was launched in October 2020.
+It is being implemented in six districts (Mugu, Jumla, Kalikot, Surkhet, Achham, and Dailekh, with cluster hubs in Surkhet and Jumla) in the Karnali River Basin area.
+“Building Hope Along the Karnali River Basin (BHAKARI)”, builds upon many of the successes of the Nepal team’s previous Food for Peace program which ended in January 2020, the PAHAL program, but with some new districts and a much heavier emphasis on emergency response.
 It includes program components of agriculture and market systems, disaster risk reduction, water for productive use, natural resources management, and a large emphasis on a gender and social inclusion approach, all with a highly integrated multi-sectoral approach.

-The Senior Monitoring Evaluation and Learning (MEL) Officer is responsible for managing all MEL related activities at the cluster/district level.
-They will work directly under the Bhakari MEL Manager and work in close coordination with the cluster and district coordinators, thematic experts and the local implementing partner staffs.
-The Senior MEL Officer will execute the program monitoring, evaluating and learning agenda at the cluster level and support Bhakari center MEL team to monitor/ track progress, evaluate, document and disseminate the results.
-They will be also responsible for monitoring environmental safeguarding in Bhakari program activities.
+The Monitoring Evaluation and Learning (MEL) Coordinator is responsible for managing all MEL related activities at the cluster/district level.
+They will work directly under the BHAKARI MEL Manager and work in close coordination with the cluster and district coordinators, thematic experts, and the local implementing partner staffs.
+The MEL Coordinator will execute the program monitoring, evaluating, and learning agenda at the cluster level and support BHAKARI center MEL team to monitor/ track progress, evaluate, document and disseminate the results.
+They will be also responsible for monitoring environmental safeguarding in BHAKARI program activities.

-Under the supervision of MEL Manager, the Senior MEL Officer will work very closely with the MIS Officer and the CARM Officer to execute monitoring, evaluation, and learning functions at the cluster and district levels.
-They will be responsible for supervising cluster MEL Officers and building capacity of cluster/district program and MEL team on the aspects of MEL.
-The specific duties and responsibilities of the Senior MEL Officer include, but are not limited to, the following:
+Under the supervision of MEL Manager, the MEL Coordinator will work closely with the MIS and Data Officer to execute monitoring, evaluation, and learning functions at the cluster and district levels.
+They will supervise cluster MEL Officers and build capacity of the cluster/district program and the MEL team on MEL system.
+They will conduct different surveys i.e. qualitative and quantitative required for indicator reporting.
+The position will help Knowledge Management and Learning Manager to gather the specific information, data, lessons learnt, and challenges from the field.
+The specific duties and responsibilities of the MEL Coordinator include, but are not limited to:

 - Recognize opportunities for innovative action and create an environment where alternative viewpoints are welcomed.